The course is offered during autumn term period 2. The medium of instruction is English.

 What do you study after this course?

-Suitable courses for further studies in related areas include Toxicology, Immunology, Cellular and Molecular Immunology as well as several courses within the Biomedicine programs.
+Suitable courses for further studies in related areas include Toxicology, Immunology, Immunology and Infection biology as well as several courses within the Biomedicine programs.
 You could also carry out a degree project, for instance within physiology or medical biology.

 Course literature 2021